fredsterboard/vector_library/README.md

 -----------------------------------------------------------------------------
 vector.h is a vector library that supports vectors of different types.

+From initial testing, it seems that this library outperforms std::vector.
+However, further benchmark tests are warranted to compare performance.

+Either way, here's an explanation of how to use the library as currently implemented.
 -----------------------------------------------------------------------------
 SCALING FACTOR:
 The default scaling factor for which the maximum size of a vector grows is